Gate Teleportation-based Universal Blind Quantum Computation: Introduction

 In this paper we solve this open problem.
 We propose the first gate teleportation-based universal blind quantum computation (GTUBQC) protocol, where universal gates set H, T, CNOT are considered.
 Since arbitrary unitary operators can be decomposed into the combination of rotation operators, gates H, T and CNOT can be concealed by randomly encrypting rotation angles without affecting the quantum computing.
 In our GTUBQC protocol, there are four participants: a trusted center, a client Alice and two servers Bob1 and Bob2.
 The trusted center takes responsible for generating resource states and sends qubits to Alice.
-Alice is an almost classical leader because she only needs to perform X, Z operations.
-Two non-communicating servers Bob1 and Bob2 are asked to do rotation operations and Bell measurements.
+Alice is an almost classical client because she only needs to perform X, Z operations.
+Two servers Bob1 and Bob2 are asked to do rotation operations and Bell measurements.
+GTUBQC ensures that all quantum outputs are at the client's side and the client only needs to detect whether servers honestly return correct measurement outcomes or not.
 We not only give the proofs of correctness and blindness, but also apply our GTUBQC scheme to realize blind quantum Fourier transform (BQFT) \cite{Marq10,Nam14,Lid17,Moore06}.

 The rest of this paper is organized as follows.
 We present the gate teleportation-based universal blind quantum computation (GTUBQC) protocol in Sec. \ref{sec:jud}.
-Then we show the analyses and proofs of blindness and correctness, the comparison between measurement-based BQC and gate teleportationbased BQC, and the application in quantum Fourier transform in Sec. \ref{sec:ana}.
+Then we show the analyses and proofs of blindness and correctness, the comparison between measurement-based BQC and gate teleportation-based BQC, and the application in quantum Fourier transform in Sec. \ref{sec:ana}.
 At last, our conclusions are given in Sec. \ref{sec:con}.